dlacaille/AdventOfCode2025/README.md

 # About Haskell

-Haskell is a programming language focused on [Functional Programming](https://en.wikipedia.org/wiki/Functional_programming).
+Haskell is a [Functional Programming](https://en.wikipedia.org/wiki/Functional_programming) language.
 By design, it emphasizes declarative, statically typed code.

 It features type safety, immutability, lazy evaluation, referential transparency and powerful abstractions.